lozingaro/jolie-file-worker/README.md

 ## Running the tool

-0. Please follow the instructions at this page [to build properly a Java Service for Jolie](https://jolielang.gitbook.io/docs/technology-integration/javaservices)
+1. Follow the instructions at this page [to build properly a Java Service for Jolie](https://jolielang.gitbook.io/docs/technology-integration/javaservices).
-1. In case you want to modify the Java Service, open it in your favourite IDE and work on it as a Maven project.
+2. In case you want to modify the Java Service, open it in your favourite IDE (e.g. NetBeans) and work on it as a Maven project.
-2. Use the `jar` file produced from the *build* Maven process and place it in the `test/lib` folder.
+3. Use the `jar` file produced from the *build* Maven process and place it in the `test/lib` folder.
-3. Run `jolie file_worker_test.ol` into a shell to test it.
+4. Run `jolie file_worker_test.ol` into a shell to test it.

 ## Built With